-Some historical information about the guarantee agency that guarantees trust student loans comprising at least 10% of the Initial Pool Balance is also provided beginning on page A-13 in Annex A. For purposes of the tables in Annex A, we refer to this guarantee agency as the Significant Guarantor.
+Some historical information about the guarantee agencies that guarantee trust student loans comprising at least 10% of the Initial Pool Balance is also provided beginning on page A-13 in Annex A. For purposes of the tables in Annex A, we refer to these guarantee agencies as the Significant Guarantors.

 The Department of Education is required to make reinsurance payments to guarantors with respect to FFELP loans in default.
-This requirement is subject to specified reductions when the guarantor's claims rate for a fiscal year equals or exceeds certain trigger percentages of the aggregate original principal amount of

-FFELP loans guaranteed by that guarantor that are in repayment on the last day of the prior fiscal year.
+This requirement is subject to specified reductions when the guarantor's claims rate for a fiscal year equals or exceeds certain trigger percentages of the aggregate original principal amount of FFELP loans guaranteed by that guarantor that are in repayment on the last day of the prior fiscal year.
 See "Appendix A-Federal Family Education Loan Program" to the base prospectus.